A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/hexagonal_wireworld.md

 ## Reflection

-Overall, the hexagonal grid didn't add much for flexibility for Wireworld, and has relatively fragile structures with regard to signals needing to be in phase.
+Overall, the hexagonal grid didn't add much flexibility to Wireworld, and has relatively fragile structures with regard to signals needing to be in phase or processed at a certain rate.
 That combined with the larger structures due to the necessity of the Electron Middle state, means it's difficult to find much that the hexagonal version can do that the original cannot.

 Regardless, it was fun to build and makes some cool animations!